ninjazim/beerme/README.md

-# Poll'd
+# Beer Me
-Polling App using Mongo, Express, React, and Node + Github oauth
+Bar Finder app using Mongo, Express, React, and Node + Github oauth

 ## App Overview

-Create, view, and vote for your favorites in community created polls.
+Search for bars in your city.
+Let others know where you're going tonight.

-* To Create a poll, first sign in to Github then click the __Create a Poll__ button.
+* Use the search bar to find local bars.
-* If signed in, you can also add new options to existing polls.
+* If signed in to Github, you can let others know where you're going tonight.

 ## Dev Setup